-Emerald Basin resides beneath Presidential Mountains in Yoho National Park, BC.
+Emerald Basin resides beneath Presidential Mountains in Yoho National Park, British Columbia, Canada.

 The trail to Emerald Basin begins 1.6 KM (one mile) from the Emerald Lake Circuit trail-head on a clockwise route from the far end of the Emerald Lake Lodge parking area in Yoho National Park, British Columbia, Canada.